Star recruit hit for six as injury crisis deepens at Kangaroos

-WINLESS North Melbourne's injury-decimated season has continued with recruit Jaidyn Stephenson breaking his wrist.
+WINLESS North Melbourne's injury-decimated season has been hit further with Aiden Bonar and Dom Tyson joining Jaidyn Stephenson in suffering fresh setbacks.

-The 2018 NAB AFL Rising Star winner suffered a hairline fracture to his scaphoid in Saturday's 18-point loss to former side Collingwood and will have surgery on Monday night.
+Bonar will go under the knife on Thursday to repair a high-grade medial ligament injury he sustained in Saturday's loss to Collingwood.
+The ex-Giant is expected to miss 8-12 weeks.

+Scans have also revealed Tyson, who didn't play at any level last week, had re-injured his calf.

 "Jaidyn reported some soreness in his wrist post-game and was sent off for immediate scans," North footy manager Brady Rawlings said.